Qadian: Education

-Prior to the Partition of India, two major educational institutes in Qadian were established.
+Before the partition, two major educational institutes in Qadian were established.
 The Talim-ul-Islam High School was founded in 1889, and the Talim-ul-Islam College was founded in 1898.
 During the partition, these institutes were forcibly occupied and the college was converted and continues to operate as the Sikh National College.

 Today around 13 educational institutes exist consisting of several public schools, along with a number of private educational institutes such as: